Doug Reed

-Douglas Reed (born July 16, 1960) is a former American football defensive end who played seven seasons in the National Football League for the Los Angeles Rams.
-He played college football at San Diego State University.
+Douglas Reed (born July 16, 1960) is an American former professional football player who was a defensive end for seven seasons with the Los Angeles Rams of the National Football League (NFL).
+He played college football at San Diego State Aztecs.

-High School career
+Early life

 Reed prepped at Lincoln High in Southeast San Diego.

 College career

 Reed played two seasons at San Diego State University after transferring from San Diego City College where he was a junior college All-America selection in 1980.
-As a senior at San Diego State Reed logged 9 sacks and recorded a total of 91 tackles in his two seasons there.
+As a senior at San Diego State, Reed logged 9 sacks and recorded a total of 91 tackles in his two seasons there.

 NFL career

 Reed missed his rookie season of 1983 with a knee injury.
 In 1984, he played 9 games with 1 start at left defensive end.
 Reed suffered a sprained Achilles' tendon that kept him out of 7 games.
 In his first start against the 49ers Reed sacked Joe Montana for his first career sack.
 Prior to that start in week 16, Reed was a backup defensive end and played defensive tackle in pass-rushing situations.

 In 1985 Reed took over for Jack Youngblood (who had retired) at left defensive end.
 Prior to the 1985 season Head coach John Robinson said, "Doug Reed has advanced from suspect to prospect to player."
 Reed responded with 45 tackles a 7.5 sacks and was considered solid against the run.

 In 1986 Reed held out but returned to the team prior to the start of the season.
 Reed signed a 2-year deal on September 6, 1986, worth a reported $500,000.
 He backed up Shawn Miller for the first six games and started the final ten, recording 44 tackles and 6.5 sacks in 1986.

 In 1987 Reed started all 12 non-strike games and totaled 40 tackles and 2 sacks.
 During the 1987 players' strike, Reed pelted "scab" players' vehicles with eggs as a way to show his support for the union.
 On August 17, 1988, Reed signed a two-year contract, ending a 27-day holdout.
 Reed started all 16 games and had 32 tackles and a sack.
 He played defensive tackle when the Rams went to their special "Eagle" defense which featured 5 linebackers, rather than the normal 4.
 Reed forced a key fumble by Neal Anderson to help the Rams in an early December 23-3 victory over the Chicago Bears.